H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 "fifth_dgm": {"content": message, "context": {}},
 ```

-which exactly matches the orchestrator’s `consciousness_filter` signature, avoiding the earlier mismatch with `"input"`/`"verify"`.
+which exactly matches the orchestrator’s `consciousness_filter` signature, avoiding past mismatches.

 ### 9.4.2 Fifth DGM integration module

-A dedicated client module, `services/fifth_dgm_integration.py`, is available for internal services like the consciousness bridge and (later) the autonomous learner:
+A dedicated client module, often named along the lines of `fifth_dgm_integration`, is available for internal services like the consciousness bridge and, later, the autonomous learner:

 ```python
 class FifthDGMIntegration: